Bladder Cancer Awareness Month

 There are a range of tests that can be carried out and not all instances will result in a cancer diagnosis.
 It is always better to get it checked out as if it is a positive result, it is more treatable if diagnosed early”

-If it is diagnosed there are a range of treatments available depending on the stage, type of cancer and your general health.
+If diagnosed, there are a range of treatments available depending on the stage, type of cancer and your general health.

-For more information about the signs, symptoms and treatments for bladder cancer visit: Bladder cancer – NHS.
+For more information about the signs, symptoms and treatments visit: Bladder cancer – NHS.